-Diversified Products segment sales as a percentage of net sales and gross margin measured prior to intersegment eliminations were:
+Diversified Products segment sales as a percentage of our consolidated net sales and gross margin measured prior to intersegment eliminations were:

-Years Years Ended December 31,
+Y ears Years Ended December 31,

-2012 2011 2010
+2013 2012 2011

-Percentage of net sales 22.6% 8.2% 6.2%
+Percentage of net sales 28.4 % 22.6 % 8.2 %

-Percentage of gross margin 47.4% 27.3% 18.1%
+Percentage of gross margin 54.1 % 47.4 % 27.3 %

-The Diversified Products segment focuses on our commitment to expand our customer base, diversify our product offerings, end markets and revenues and extend our market leadership by leveraging our intellectual technology, including our proprietary DuraPlate® panel technology, drawing on our core manufacturing expertise and making available products that are complementary to the truck and tank trailers and transportation equipment we offer.
+The Diversified Products segment focuses on our commitment to expand our customer base, diversify our product offerings, end markets and revenues and extend our market leadership by leveraging our intellectual property and technology, including our proprietary DuraPlate[®] panel technology, drawing on our core manufacturing expertise and making available products that are complementary to the truck and tank trailers and transportation equipment we offer.
 This segment includes a wide array of products and customer-specific solutions.
-Leveraging our intellectual technology and core manufacturing expertise into new applications and market sectors enables us to deliver greater value to our customers and shareholders.
+Leveraging our intellectual property and technology and core manufacturing expertise into new applications and market sectors enables us to deliver greater value to our customers and shareholders.

-Our DuraPlate® composite panel technology contains unique properties of strength and durability that can be utilized in numerous applications in addition to truck trailers.
-For example, in December 2008, we entered into a multi-year agreement to build and service all of PODS®1 portable storage container requirements.
-Since adding portable storage containers to our portfolio Wabash Composites has leveraged our DuraPlate® panel technology to develop additional proprietary products including a foldable portable storage container and the AeroSkirt®, an aerodynamic solution for over-the-road trailers that provides approximately 6% improvement in fuel efficiency.
-In addition, we utilize our DuraPlate® technology in the production of truck bodies, overhead doors and other industrial applications.
-These DuraPlate® composite products are sold to original equipment manufacturers and aftermarket customers.
+Our DuraPlate[®] composite panel technology contains unique properties of strength and durability that can be utilized in numerous applications in addition to truck trailers.
+The Diversified Products segment has leveraged our DuraPlate [®] panel technology to develop numerous proprietary products, including a foldable portable storage container and the AeroSkirt [®], an aerodynamic solution for over-the-road trailers that provides approximately 6% improvement in fuel efficiency.
+In addition, we utilize our DuraPlate [®] technology in the production of truck bodies, overhead doors and other industrial applications.
+These DuraPlate [®] composite products are sold to original equipment manufacturers and aftermarket customers.
 Through our Diversified Products segment, we also operate a wood flooring production facility that manufactures laminated hard wood oak products for the van trailer industry.